Chicecream

-Chicecream is a Chinese premium ice cream company, known for its high prices and for being a home-grown Chinese luxury ice cream company as opposed to a Western import.
-Founded in 2018 in Shanghai, the company has focused on e-commerce and has become one of China's top-selling ice cream brands, growing in popularity partly with the help of Internet celebrities in the Wanghong economy.
+Zhongxuegao Food (Shanghai) Co., Ltd., doing business as Chicecream, was a Chinese ice cream company from 2018 to 2025 based in Shanghai, known for its high prices.
+The brand positioned its product as a premium ice cream.
+The company filed for bankruptcy at a Shanghai district court in June 2025.

 Brand identity

-Chicecream is known for its high prices and is nicknamed the "Hermes of ice cream".
-As of 2021, its ice cream bars usually sell for about 13–18 RMB each, though a particularly expensive cocoa powder popsicle called "Ecuador Pink" sells for 66 RMB.
+Chicecream was known for its high prices and was nicknamed the "Hermes of ice cream".
+As of 2021, its ice cream bars usually sold for about 13–18 RMB each, though a particularly expensive cocoa powder popsicle called "Ecuador Pink" sold for 66 RMB.
 In contrast, most other ice cream brands in China sell for 2–8 RMB each.
 CEO and founder Lin Sheng attributes the company's high prices to the high cost of imported ingredients such as yuzu.

-The company's brand identity relies on its status as a homegrown Chinese luxury ice cream company, in contrast to imported Western brands like Häagen-Dazs and Magnum.
+The company's brand identity relied on its status as a homegrown Chinese luxury ice cream company, in contrast to imported Western brands like Häagen-Dazs and Magnum.
 The brand's Chinese name, 钟薛高 (Zhōng Xuē Gāo), is a combination of the Chinese surnames Zhong, Xue, and Gao as well as a pun: it is nearly homophonous with 中雪糕 (Chinese ice cream).

-The company advertises its products as healthy, saying that they are all-natural and low in sugar and fat.

-Data from e-commerce platforms indicates that Chicecream's main demographic is young people age 26–37, especially women, followed by young people age 18–25.
+The company advertised its products as healthy, saying that they are all-natural and low in sugar and fat.
+Data from e-commerce platforms indicates that Chicecream's main demographic is young people aged 26–37, especially women, followed by young people aged 18–25.